flhofer/I4S/docs/index.md

 This first module is composed of three repositories.
 The first [main](https://github.com/flhofer/I4S) repository is the same as this website hosting.
 It contains scripts and Python code for the automated execution of the tests according to pre-established parameters.
 The code will be responsible for device management, communication, and parameter download to the connected micro-controllers.
 The second and third repositories, described in the following, contain the code to be downloaded to the two used microcontrollers to execute the experiments.

 For experimentation, we designed two setups as depicted in the following.
-The right setup serves as an in-vitro configuration to tune parameters (of the python script).
+The setup on the right serves as an in-vitro configuration to tune parameters (of the python script).
 The left side of the figure shows the on-site configuration.
 Please see the project documentation for further detail.

 ![Experiment setup](archExperiments.jpg)